 Playing Instruments: Tambourines, castanets, drums, rainsticks, xylophones, rakataks, bells, shakers, clackers and home-made items.
 (Hear a song here for xylophones, about a clown going up and down the steps.
 Clown Song)

-We can do Anything… We can walk, dance, spin, run, crawl, jump, pat the floor, roll, swing, fly, and ride a bike!
+We Can Do Anything… We can walk, dance, spin, run, crawl, jump, pat the floor, roll, swing, fly, go upside down and ride a bike!

 A Puppet: Meet the lion, dog, hippo, hedgehog, cow, snake, squirrel, crocodile, baby, maybe even Postman Pat or Santa… Guess who’s in the bag today!
 (Hear one of the puppet songs here.
 Puppet Song)